Regulatory oversight for live horse exports to Japan

 Horse meat is eaten in Canada and various countries in Europe, Asia and South America.

-Horse meat is exported to Japan and other countries from facilities that are licensed by the Canadian Food Inspection Agency (CFIA) under the Safe Food for Canadians Regulations.
+Horse meat is exported to Japan and other countries from facilities that are licensed by the CFIA under the Safe Food for Canadians Regulations.
 The CFIA provides inspection services as required for horse slaughter as it does for other food animals.

 There is also market demand in Japan for fresh horse meat that is partially filled by live horse exports from Canada.
 Exported horses are fattened in Japan before being slaughtered.